Esri/data-collection-dotnet/Documentation/index.md

 ### Solution overview

 The Data Collection app is built with cross platform adaptability in mind.
-While the current implementation only contains WPF, the app's code is separated into a WPF project which contains all the WPF specific code, and a Shared project which contains all the code that can be used cross platform if a UWP or Xamarin project was to be added to the solution.
+The app's code is separated into three projects:

+* **DataCollection.Shared** - contains shared code that applies to both platforms.
+* **DataCollection.UWP** - UWP UI.
+* **DataCollection.WPF** - WPF UI.

+Just as the UWP and WPF projects refer to the shared code project, Xamarin projects can be added to support mobile platforms.

 ### Model-View-ViewModel pattern